daxm/fmpsdk/readme.md

 [Financial Model Prep](http://financialmodelingprep.com) website.

 ## Breaking Change Update!!!
+Use version 20201208.5 or larger!

-I know this project is brand new but I've decided to "flatten" the structure.
+I know this project is brand new, but I've decided to "flatten" the structure.
 Instead of using a Class object with methods inside it for each API endpoint I decided to just have regular methods.
 So, instead of instantiating an "FMP" object you can just call each method directly.
 The only main "con" to this new methodology is that you have to pass the 'apikey' and 'symbol' (when needed) to each method.
 I felt the tradeoff was worth it though.

-Example code:
+## Example code
+Most of these methods will return a dictionary.
+It is up to you to parse out the information you are looking for.
 ```python
 #!/usr/bin/env python3